cisagov/ScubaGear/baselines/aad.md

 3. Select the **Global administrator role.**

-4. Under **Manage**, select **Assignments.** Repeat the steps below for both the **Eligible** and the **Active** AAD PIM assignments.
+4. Under **Manage**, select **Assignments.** Repeat the steps below for both the **Eligible** and the **Active** Azure AD PIM assignments.

 5. For each user or group listed, examine the value in the **Start time** column.
-If it contains a value of **-**, this indicates the respective user/group was assigned to that role outside of AAD PIM.
+If it contains a value of **-**, this indicates the respective user/group was assigned to that role outside of Azure AD PIM.
 If the role was assigned outside of Azure AD PIM, delete the assignment and recreate it using Azure AD PIM.

 #### MS.AAD.7.6v1 instructions: